 The average temperature in Canada in February is around -2°C (27 F).
 However, temperatures can vary depending on which part of the country you’re visiting.

-But in spite of this, we feel Canada is a welcoming place in February with all attractions being open, winter festivities, and fewer crowds (yes!)
+But despite this, Canada is a welcoming place in February with open attractions, winter festivities, and fewer crowds (yes!)